 [ Yonge / Pillars of the House ]

-An examination of family and inheritance (hugely important in middle- and upper-class Victorian life).
+This novel's principal concern is with family and inheritance, a hugely important consideration in middle- and upper-class Victorian life.
 The first Newf reference is in Chapter 1:

 "Felix, do you know that Charlie Froggatt says he would sell that big Newfoundland for a pound? and that would be among us all."